HomeBlog

 Unless you already use an up-to-date time-tracking solution, consider it a first step toward streamlining this essential but time-consuming activity.

-Punch In & Out
+Clock In & Out

-Timeero employee time clock
+Timeero time clock mobile view

 Depending on your company’s requirements and needs, employees can punch in for work or clock in for a specific job, even a task.

-If you also need to know whether your employee is on-site when they clock in for their shift, you can use GPS tracking to capture or record of this information.
-You can also use the geofencing feature to put an invisible border around a workplace.
-If employees clock out of these predefined bounds, their timesheet entry will be flagged.
+If you need to know whether your employee is on-site when they clock in for their shift, you can use GPS tracking to capture or record this information.

-Timeero Employee Time Clock: Desktop View
+Timeero Timesheet Desktop View

 To stay compliant, remember to require your employees to record all working time.